House Republicans reject Shackleford plan to protect Hoosier health care

 March 20, 2017

-INDIANAPOLIS – Amid rising fears about the impact of changes to the federal Affordable Care Act on Indiana, State Rep. Robin Shackleford (D-Indianapolis) today asked lawmakers to consider dedicating all revenue from a proposed cigarette tax increase toward health care for Hoosiers.
+INDIANAPOLIS – Amid rising fears about the impact of changes to the federal Affordable Care Act on the residents of Indiana, State Rep. Robin Shackleford (D-Indianapolis) today asked lawmakers to consider dedicating all revenue from a proposed cigarette tax increase toward health care for Hoosiers.

 Unfortunately, House Republicans rejected the proposal, leaving more uncertainty about the state’s HIP 2.0 program if the Affordable Care Act is gutted or replaced by President Trump and Congressional Republicans.